Skip to main content Accessibility information

 Thinking of applying?

-Our Student Life Officers, Matt Hulbert, Rachel Daykin and Caitlin O'Boyle, are available to answer all your questions:
+Our Applicant Support Coordinators Charley Lumley and Tara Godber are available to answer all your questions:

-• Arrange a visit to get to know the campus, the types of accommodation, or meet some students to see what student life is really like at Marjon.
+• We can arrange for you to visit Marjon to get to know the campus, see the accommodation, meet our Student Wellbeing and Support Team and chat to your Programme Lead.
+You can also meet a student to chat about what student life is really like at Marjon.

-• Remember, to tick the ‘care leaver’ box when you apply though UCAS; this way we’ll be able to send you helpful relevant and information before you start with us.
+• Our top tip for care leavers is to remember to tick the ‘care leaver’ box when you apply though UCAS; this way we’ll be able to send you helpful and relevant information before you start with us.

 Once you’ve got your place